replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

 <UpdateDefaultStorage/>
 :::

-## Limitations

-You cannot configure a host path storage destination if KOTS was installed without object storage.
-For more information, see [Snapshots Storage Limitations](installing-stateful-component-requirements.md) in _Installing Without Object Storage_.
 ## Requirements

 * The host path must be a dedicated directory.
 Do not use a partition used by a service like Docker or Kubernetes for ephemeral storage.